About Amazon Elastic Compute Cloud (EC2)

 Turn on AWS Elastic Compute Cloud (EC2)

 Find AWS Elastic Compute Cloud (EC2) (use Category or Search by name or description).
 On that card, turn on the toggle.
-Keep the wizard tab open for the next steps.
+Leave the Iru is requesting access to external services wizard tab open.

 Troubleshooting